Double Eyelid Surgery in Singapore

 How much down time will I encounter?

 Most eyelid surgeries will heal within two weeks.
 Stitches are removed between one to two weeks.
 Some bruising may still be evident at the end of two weeks but is not a major concern.
-As patients show a variable rate of healing, it is best to dedicate two weeks of rest to allow for good post-operative care and optimal healing.
+As patients show a variable healing rate, it is best to dedicate two weeks of rest to allow for good post-operative care and optimal healing.
 Travel overseas is best avoided during the post-operative period as any troublesome problem, even if small, is best managed by your surgeon.

-Find out more about about double eyelid surgery or droopy eyelid surgery.
+Find out more about double eyelid surgery or droopy eyelid surgery.